farahmalik11/project-3/README.md

     - They also mention the best passes, such as epic pass, season pass, and Ikon pass.

 ## Methodology and Analysis
-To complete this analysis, a Linear Regression model was built using TfidfVectorizer on the text of each subreddit post.
+To complete this analysis, a Logistic Regression model was built using TfidfVectorizer on the text of each subreddit post.
 This method gave a numerical representation to each word in the post and assigned weights based on word-frequency, quantifying the importance per word.
 Several models were tested and compared using GridSearchCV and RandomizedSearchCV across several tuned hyperparameters.
 Ensembling was attempted to enhance testing accuracy, as was Random Forest in attempt to reduce any overfitting.

 The high-level process for this analysis is outlined below.